nickhargreaves/ChartChap/readme.rst

 ChartChap is a free data visualization tool that enables non programmers to be able to use Google Charts in the projects and stories.

 It also allows you to merge different datasets and create visualizations.

-`Check out the demo <http://chartchap.nickhargreaves.com>`_
+Check out `the demo <http://chartchap.nickhargreaves.com>`_ here.

 *******************
 Server Requirements